rgdavies92/used-car-value/README.md

 * Added a used/new flag to allow for simple filtering.

 * Utilised GeoPy with the Google Maps API to obtain dealer county information.
-This involved moving from dealer location, which was often a city or an area, to dealer latitude and longitude before reverting back to dealder county.
+This involved moving from dealer location, which was often a city or an area, to dealer latitude and longitude before reverting back to dealer county.

 ```python3
 # Iterate over missing engine rows and use RegEx on name_subtitle to extract engine